DrMarc/slab/docs/psychoacoustics.rst

 Results files
 -------------
 In most experiments, the performance of the listener, experimental settings, the presented stimuli, and other information need to be saved to disk during the experiment.
-The :class:`Resultsfile` class helps with several typical functions of these files, like generating timestamps, creating the necessary folders, and ensuring that the file is readable if the experiment is interrupted writing to the file after each trial.
+The :class:`ResultsFile` class helps with several typical functions of these files, like generating timestamps, creating the necessary folders, and ensuring that the file is readable if the experiment is interrupted writing to the file after each trial.
 Information is written incrementally to the file in single lines of JSON (a `JSON Lines <http://jsonlines.org>`_ file).

 Set the folder that will hold results files from all participants for the experiment somewhere at the top of your script with the :data:`.results_folder`.
 Then you can create a file by initializing a class instance with a subject name::